 IRS Power of Attorney: Tax Form 2848 Filing Instructions & Details

-If you are dealing with Federal tax matters, you may decide to represent yourself or have another person represent you.
-In order to have another person act on your behalf, you must choose someone who is authorized to practice before the IRS.
-You can name an individual or individuals to act on your behalf through IRS form 2848, Power of Attorney and Declaration of Representative.
+If you are dealing with Federal tax matters, you may decide to represent yourself or have another person do it for you.
+To have another person act on your behalf, you must choose someone who is authorized to practice before the IRS.
+You can name an individual or individuals to work on your behalf through IRS form 2848, Power of Attorney and Declaration of Representative.

 Why You Would Use an IRS Power of Attorney

-You do not need an IRS Power of Attorney if you have someone else filing out an annual income tax return for you; but any of the more complex situations with the IRS will require it – like owing back taxes.
+You do not need an IRS Power of Attorney if you have someone else filing an annual income tax return for you, but any of the more complex situations with the IRS will require it – like owing back taxes.

 Who Can Represent You Legally

 You can’t just appoint your mom for representing you in federal tax matters in front of the IRS (unless your mom also happens to be one of the following qualified individuals):